mozilla/mortar-game-stub/README.md

 * cd myapp
 * volo serve

-View the list/detail app at http://localhost:8008/.
+View the game at http://localhost:8008/.